-If you are legally ending your marriage by divorcing or ending your civil partnership through a dissolution in England and Wales, there are four main documents that need to be completed.
+If you are legally ending your marriage by divorcing or ending your civil partnership through a dissolution in England and Wales, there are four main documents - which correspond with the four steps in the proces to divorcing - that need to be completed.
+The Decree Nisi is normally the third step in the process.

 You will need to decide who is the Petitioner (the person starting the divorce) and who is going to be the Respondent (the person responding to the petition).
 The Petitioner needs to start the process by filling in a ‘D8’ aka the divorce/dissolution petition.